 Amy has been married to Charlie for 24 years and together they parent two incredible teenagers, Willem (17) and Reba (14).
 Amy loves watching her kids grow and do brave things.

 Raised on the plains of central Kansas (traditional Osage/Niukonska lands), John Bergen is a third-generation Mennonite pastor, but don’t hold it against him.
 John has worked for Baptist and UCC churches and lived in Christian intentional community, and believes church always holds the possibility of practicing Jesus’ vision of a beloved community.
 John graduated from Oberlin College in northeast Ohio (traditional Wyandotte land) in May 2014.
-While he formally studied Religion (and is a huge history nerd), John was also educated in the statewide movement to end fracking, as well as efforts to create resources for people with mental illnesses and survivors of sexual violence.

-John enjoys playing folk music with friends, biking around Philly, and meeting new people over tea, beer, or a home-cooked meal.
+John enjoys playing music with friends, biking around Philly, and meeting new people over tea, beer, or a home-cooked meal.
 He would probably love to be your friend.